This journal documents my thru-hike of The Colorado Trail in August of 2010. It has 40,000 words and over 1,500 photos.

 If you’d like to get the most possible information from a single resource, I’d recommend the Official CT Guidebook.
-I’ve never owned a copy of the Official CT Guidebook.
-It’s a bit heavy and loaded with seemingly too much information for my simple lightweight needs, though I’m sure plenty of backpackers love it.
+I’ve never owned a copy – it’s a bit heavy and loaded with seemingly too much information for my simple lightweight needs, though I’m sure plenty of backpackers love it.
 It’s a nice-looking volume – something that I probably wouldn’t have the heart to cut up into sections.
 Yogi’s Guide is an excellent book that’s packed full of information too.

-My apologies to the CTF, but I don’t care for their official map booklet.
+My apologies to the Colorado Trail Foundation, but I don’t care for their official map booklet.
 I purchased this before my trip, and it stayed at home.
-Though it has great detail with a thorough tagging of GPS waypoints, this set of maps shows only the main trail corridor and little else.
+Though it has great detail with a thorough tagging of GPS waypoints, this set of maps shows only the main trail corridor and little else beyond it.

 Fourteeners Along The Colorado Trail

 Each peak has its own character, and hiking just one 14er offers an unparalleled experience with views that are never seen along the official CT.
-Here’s a list that I’ve compiled of these peaks near the trail – please let me know if you have any additions or corrections.
+Here’s a list I’ve compiled of these peaks near the trail – please let me know if you have any additions or corrections.